Indiana Sex Offender Restrictions

 The Indiana Indiana Sex or Violent Offender registry was established in 2003 with the enactment of Zachary’s Law, which limits the privacy rights of sex or violent offender registrants.
 Per Indiana Code 11-8-2-12.4 and Indiana Code 36-2-13-5.5, the Indiana Department of Correction and each county’s sheriff are jointly responsible for establishing and maintaining the Sex and Violent Offender Registry.
 Furthermore, Indiana Code 11-8-8-8 clearly defines what sort of information a registrant is required to provide to the registry.
 This information includes the registrant’s full name, date of birth, social security and driver’s license number, vehicle and vehicle identification numbers, as well as their principal and secondary residential addresses, and mailing address (if applicable).
-It also requires the registrant to provide the registry with a photo of themselves, as well as descriptors like their sex, race, height, weight, hair and eye color, and any scars, markings or tattoos on their body.
+It also requires the registrant to provide the Indiana sexual offender registry with a photo of themselves, as well as descriptors like their sex, race, height, weight, hair and eye color, and any scars, markings or tattoos on their body.

 In addition to the information listed above, sex offenders also need to also provide the registry with additional information regarding their identity online.
 This includes their e-mail address, instant messaging username, electronic chat room username, or their social networking information for any website the registrant would like to use.
 If the registrant does provide the registry with information about their online identity, they will also be required to sign a consent form granting law enforcement the ability to search, at any time, their personal computer or any device that has internet capabilities.
 They must also consent to having surveillance software installed on their devices, at their own expense.